Manual Infrastructure Deployment

 Ensure your user account is listed in bastion_members variable from Phase 2 configuration.
 Only authorized users can SSH into the Bastion Host.

-Step 2: Set Root Password (Required for RDP)
+Step 2: Set user password (Required for RDP)

-After connecting via SSH, set a root password for later RDP access:
+After connecting via SSH, set a password for the ubuntu user for later RDP access:

-# Set root password (you'll be prompted to enter it twice)
+# Set password for the ubuntu user (you'll be prompted to enter it twice)

-The root password you set here will be used to login via RDP.
+The ubuntu user password you set here will be used to login via RDP.
 Make sure to remember it or store it securely.

 # Get the kubectl configuration command